 AUGUST – What to look out for

-August….it’s the month of summer holidays and lazing on the beach!
-But for much of our wildlife it’s almost the beginning of autumn.
+Whilst for us August is the height of summer, for much of our wildlife it’s almost the beginning of autumn.
 The breeding season’s over, lots of plants are ripe with fruit and some bird species are even starting to move south.

 On the Pools